kerolloz/04-CS-Second-Term/wireless-communication.md

   degree.
 The resulting interference is called adjacent channel interference.
   ```

-- Which one of the following is the best strategy for avoiding interference betweenneighboring channels in the 2.4-GHz band?
+- Which one of the following is the best strategy for avoiding interference between neighboring channels in the 2.4-GHz band?

   a.
 Use any channel number that seems to be available
   b.
 Leverage 802.11n for 40-MHz aggregated channels